 Spirit and breath

-In my first breathwork session with Louie Hamner, he also taught us that the greek word for breath is “pneuma,” which is the same word for “spirit.”
-And in Hebrew, the word “ruach” means “breath” or “wind,” which also connotes “spirit,” and is sometimes used in conjunction with Elohim and Yahweh, or Jehovah.
+In my first breathwork session with Louie Hamner, he taught us that the greek word for breath is “pneuma,” which is the same word for “spirit.”
+I later discovered that in Hebrew, the word “ruach” means “breath” or “wind,” which also connotes “spirit,” and is sometimes used in conjunction with Elohim and Yahweh, or Jehovah.
 It is Yahweh’s power through His ruach that breathes life into His creation.

 In the book of Genesis, God breathes into Adam the breath of life, or his spirit.
 In John 20:22, the resurrected Christ appeared to his disciples and “breathed on them, and saith unto them, Receive ye the Holy Ghost.”
 Even the name, the Holy Spirit, could also be interpreted as the Holy Breath.